-- 1. Click the Statistics Tab, and press Start Record to start recording the frequency of key presses for keys used. - You can then go to the application you wish to use the profile for, and use the application as normal so that a standard set of keys used may be recorded. - 3.
-Return to the Flexikey® application and press Stop Record to stop recording. - 4.
-At the end of the recording process colors will represent the frequency of key presses, with red as the most frequent through to lighter blue the less frequent (the color bar at the bottom of the screen displays the color code against the number of key presses). - 5.
-Under Quick Disable click the color which corresponds to the keys you wish to disable. - 6.
-All disabled keys will then change to gray and will be disabled under this profile.
+- 1. Click the Statistics Tab, and press the Record button to start recording the frequency of key presses for keys used. - 2.
+You can then go to the application for which you wish to use the profile, and use the application as per normal so that a standard set of keys used may be recorded. - 3.
+Return to the Flexikey® application and press Record button again to stop recording. - 4.
+At the end of the recording process colors will represent the frequency of key presses, with the darker keys as the most frequent through to lighter the less frequent (the color dial on the left of the screen displays the color code against the number of key presses). - 5.
+You can move the mouse over any key to see the number of times it has been pressed. - If you want to disable a key click Quick Disable and click the keys you wish to disable (the key will become grayed out) and then click Save to retain the settings.

-Figure B - 22 - Statistics
+Figure B - 25 - Statistics